CesarePeli/Math_Physics_Logic/exercises/index.md

 <div class="content-box">

-## 🎥 Introduction to Limits (Intuitive Presentation)
+## 🎥 Introduction to Limits – Visual & Intuitive

-This visual presentation introduces the concept of limits without using formal definitions like epsilon-delta.
-Through simple examples and geometric reasoning, students learn:
+This introductory presentation explains the concept of limits **without formal definitions** like epsilon-delta.
+It's ideal for students approaching calculus for the first time, focusing on:

-- What it means for a function to “tend” toward a value
-- How to read limits from graphs
+- The intuitive meaning of “approaching a value”
 - Left-hand and right-hand limits
-- Discontinuities and vertical asymptotes
+- Discontinuities and asymptotes
-- Why division by zero is undefined
+- Why division by zero leads to infinity

-It’s an ideal first step before formal calculus.
-You can view the slides below or click full screen for an immersive experience.
+You can explore the full presentation below or open it in fullscreen mode for a better experience.

 </div>